Blog /

 While Jira isn’t a dedicated test management tool out of the box, it becomes one when paired with the right processes and add-ons.
 From writing test cases to mapping them and tracking bugs, Jira can give your QA team the structure and visibility it needs to test with fewer gaps and more confidence.

-We will walk through the 7 best practices that make Jira the best tool for managing test cases in this blog.
+We will walk through the 7 best practices that make Jira the best for managing test cases in this blog.

 Jira, known primarily for its project management capabilities, is a powerhouse for software testing as well.
 It’s a tool to track tasks or manage issues, and it’s a comprehensive solution that allows teams to facilitate their testing processes.